akvo/rag-doll/readme.md

 defaults for most variables.
 All that you have to do is add keys and passwords and you should be good to go.

-Copy the template to a file named `.env` and edit that file with your favourite editor.
+Copy `env.template` to `.env` and edit that file with your favourite editor.
 In the template, search for `CHANGEME` and replace that placeholder with your own key or generated password.
 Please do not reuse passwords from other places, but us a password generator.
 You won't have to type them, so making them strong is just as much and as little work as making them weak.

 ```sh
 $ cp env.template .env